Chapter 27 - Evangelism - Preaching the Gospel to the World

 3. If God will ultimately save all people, then what is the point of Jesus Christ’s sacrifice on the cross?

-4. If God will ultimately save all people, then why bother evangelising?
+4. If God will ultimately save all people, then why bother evangelising the world?

 Let us now answer these questions.